ThatCoolCoder/foss-rcas/README.md

 All units are the base SI units unless explcitly stated so.

+Within the propeller/motor subsystem, positive rotations are clockwise

 In accordance with Godot convention, -z is forward.
 In Blender +y is forward.

 A note on singletons+autoload in this project: there have been a few cases where autoload was desirable.
 Unfortunately, because this is C#, the automatic global variable feature is not available like in GDscript.
 So instead we use the singleton pattern, in which the instance is registered by the non-static autoloaded part of the class when it enters/exits tree.